-As we just saw, the inclusion $\overline{\mathcal{C}} \longrightarrow \mathcal{C}$ preserves the particular pushouts required by (C3), so it is an exact functor.
-Moreover, the functor $\mathbf{Ho}(\overline{\mathcal{C}}) \longrightarrow \mathbf{Ho}(\mathcal{C})$ induced by the inclusion is fully faithful (use parts (i) and (ii) of Theorem A.1).
-Since the inclusion is exact, this induced functor is also exact (by Proposition A.15) and hence an embedding of triangulated categories whose image is the original triangulated subcategory \mathcal{T} of $\mathbf{Ho}(\mathcal{C})$.
+As we just saw, the inclusion $\overline{C} \to C$ preserves the particular pushouts required by (C3), so it is an exact functor.
+Moreover, the functor $\mathbf{Ho}(\overline{C}) \to \mathbf{Ho}(C)$ induced by the inclusion is fully faithful (use parts (i) and (ii) of Theorem A.1).
+Since the inclusion is exact, this induced functor is also exact (by Proposition A.14) and hence an embedding of triangulated categories whose image is the original triangulated subcategory \mathcal{T} of $\mathbf{Ho}(C)$.

 Examples of topological triangulated categories abound.
-An important example is the stable homotopy category of algebraic topology which, to my knowledge, was first published in the form it is used today by Kan [Ka].
-When Kan's paper appeared 1962, neither model categories nor cofibration categories had been formalized, but it is straightforward to deduce from the results therein that Kan's 'semisimplicial spectra' form a stable cofibration category.
-Later Brown showed in [Bro, II, Theorem 5] that the semisimplicial spectra even support a model category structure.
-By now there is an abundance of models for the stable homotopy category, see for example [BF, EKMM, HSS, MMSS].
-The Spanier-Whitehead category [SW], which predates the stable homotopy category, can be obtained from finite based CW-complexes by formally inverting the suspension functor; it is equivalent to the full subcategory of compact objects in the stable homotopy category, so it is a topological triangulated category in our sense.
+An important example is the stable homotopy category of algebraic topology which, to my knowledge, was first published in the form it is used today by Kan [16].
+When Kan's paper appeared in 1963, neither model categories nor cofibration categories had been formalized, but it is straightforward to deduce from the results therein that Kan's 'semisimplicial spectra' form a stable cofibration category.
+Later Brown showed in [4, II, Theorem 5] that the semisimplicial spectra even support a model category structure.
+By now there is an abundance of models for the stable homotopy category; see, for example, [3, 9, 15, 22].
+The Spanier-Whitehead category [33], which predates the stable homotopy category, can be obtained from finite based CW-complexes by formally inverting the suspension functor; it is equivalent to the full subcategory of compact objects in the stable homotopy category, so it is a topological triangulated category in our sense.

-Further examples of topological triangulated categories are the homotopy categories of stable model categories, including the 'derived' (i.e., homotopy) categories of structured ring spectra or spectral categories, equivariant and motivic stable homotopy categories, sheaves of spectra on a Grothendieck site or (Bousfield-)localizations of the above; a more detailed list of specific references can be found in [SS, Sec.
-2.3].
-In Section 3 we will discuss the class of algebraic triangulated categories and observe that every algebraic triangulated category is in particular topological.
+Further examples of topological triangulated categories are the homotopy categories of stable model categories, including the 'derived' (that is, homotopy) categories of structured ring spectra or spectral categories, equivariant and motivic stable homotopy categories, sheaves of spectra on a Grothendieck site or (Bousfield-)localizations of the above; a more detailed list of specific references can be found in [31, Section 2.3].

-Triangulated categories that are not topological do not come up as frequently; in fact the author's point of view is precisely that topological triangulated categories are the ones that come up 'in nature', and other examples have to be 'manufactured by hand'.
-The simplest example of a triangulated category that is not topological (and hence also not algebraic) is the following, due to Muro.
+Triangulated categories that are not topological do not come up as frequently; in fact, the author's point of view is precisely that topological triangulated categories are the ones that come up 'in nature', and other examples have to be 'manufactured by hand'.
+The simplest example of a triangulated category that is not topological is the following, due to Muro.
 The category $\mathcal{F}(\mathbb{Z}/4)$ of finitely generated free modules over the ring $\mathbb{Z}/4$ has a unique triangulation with the identity shift functor and such that the triangle is distinguished.
-For details we refer to [MSS], where Muro, Strickland and the author discuss an entire family of 'exotic' (i.e., non-topological) triangulated categories that includes $\mathcal{F}(\mathbb{Z}/4)$ as the simplest case.
+For details we refer the reader to [23], where Muro, Strickland and the author discuss an entire family of 'exotic' (that is, non-topological) triangulated categories that includes $\mathcal{F}(\mathbb{Z}/4)$ as the simplest case.
 I do not know any non-topological triangulated category in which 2 is invertible.